 Melt the dark chocolate in a double boiler on the stove.
 You can make your own double boiler by simmering a pot of water over medium-low heat and placing a skillet over top with the chocolate.
 The indirect heat from the steam will melt the chocolate easily without having to worry about it burning.

 You want the chocolate to be pretty thin.
-If it's too thick, add a Tbsp of coconut oil to thin it out.
+If it's too thick, add a tablespoon of coconut oil to thin it out.
 Then, pour the chocolate to a shallow bowl.

 Use a candy tool or a fork to dip each cookie dough ball into the bowl with the chocolate.
 Let the excess chocolate run off the ball before placing it back on the parchment paper.
 Place the baking sheet back in the fridge for at least 20 minutes to set the chocolate.
 If desired, once the first coat of chocolate is set, you can go back and drizzle a little extra over top and sprinkle with sea salt!